 Bedrock, glaciers, and rushing rivers—geologic stories of a place do not involve one chapter.
 Instead multiple events have shaped and reshaped the land.
 By studying the modern landscape, we can trace the story of what happened.
 The terrain of Cuyahoga Valley National Park (CVNP) is diverse and often rugged.
 River terraces, steep valley walls, meandering streams, ravines, waterfalls, and rock ledges all give texture to the valley.
 The geologic evidence found in these features tells of seas, glaciers, and rivers that have all left an imprint on the land.

 Layers of sedimentary rock, hardened from materials left by ancient seas and streams, create the park’s bedrock.
 The oldest rocks rest at the bottom, with successively younger layers on top.
 Between 410 and 286 million years old, the bedrock dates from the Paleozoic Era.
-CVNP's Sandstone, probably created by slow-moving streams.
-They can be seen at Berea Falls, where the harder sandstone caps the waterfall.
+CVNP's most common bedrock includes Bedford Shale, formed by sea deposits, and Berea Sandstone, probably created by slow-moving streams.
+They can be seen at Brandywine Falls, where the harder sandstone caps the waterfall.
 The highly textured Sharon Conglomerate, formed from sand and quartz pebbles carried here by ancient streams, crops out at the spectacular Ritchie Ledges.

 Ancient River Valley